fbpx

 1. Automatic Invoicing

 The easiest way to eliminate the potential for invoicing mistakes of the forgetful kind is to simply switch on your automatic invoicing feature.
 Any field service software worth its salt should come with one.
-Basically, once a job is marked as done, either by an admin or by an on-field technician, the software should compile the invoice according to a template you’ve already set (complete with personalized tags so that addresses the customer by name and includes the job number in case they have questions) and send it off.
+Basically, once a job is marked as done, either by an admin or by an on-field technician, the software should compile the invoice according to a standard invoice template you’ve already set (complete with personalized tags so that addresses the customer by name and includes the job number in case they have questions) and send it off.

-This works very well for residential customers who expect their invoices to come in as soon as the job is done and who may also run a higher risk of a late payment for little-more-reason than simply being forgetful.
+This works very well for residential customers who expect their invoices to come in as soon as the job is done and who may also run a higher risk of a late payment for little more reason than simply being forgetful.

 2. Bulk Invoicing

 Two invoicing mistakes can arise from each of these methods and both can but some serious dents in your cash flow.

 The first, where you send an invoice for each job, practically means that if you’ve worked for 100 addresses, you’ve sent 100 invoices, then expected your commercial customer to pay each and every one.

-This means you’re putting a lot of faith into their organizational prowess and attention to detail and that’s alright – if you can’t have faith in your partners, then how would you even go about doing business with others?
-However, the potential for completely accidental mistakes to take place is increased hundredfold, when compared with sending a single invoice.
+This means you’re putting a lot of faith into their organizational prowess and attention to detail and that’s alright… if you can’t have faith in your partners, then how would you even go about doing business with others?

 At the same time, the option of sending a single invoice, whilst less likely to cause any admin confusion, can also cause some payment issues or questions.
 Most arise from the fact that when compiling them, because of the complexity of the admin work, the final invoice usually has very little detail added to it.
+More often than not, though, this happens when the process is manual: it’s easier for people to make a mistakes.

-Depending on the kind of relationship you have with your commercial customers, that can be perfectly fine because they trust your process and they track their expenses closely enough to know that it’s the right amount… On the other hand you can end up with payment disputes that take a lot of time and effort to fix which becomes time and effort that you could be spending on much more profitable tasks, rather than chasing an invoice.
+Depending on the kind of relationship you have with your commercial customers, that can be perfectly fine because they trust your process and track their expenses closely enough to know that it’s the right amount… On the other hand, you can end up with payment disputes that take a lot of time and effort to fix which becomes time and effort that you could be spending on much more profitable tasks, rather than chasing an invoice.

 These field service invoicing mistakes sound pretty obvious when you read about them but more field service managers than you can imagine fall for them so it’s useful to bring it up.